Current Students

 Sheri's thesis investigated how social disorganization affects policing in and around communities of color in San Diego.
 In Fall 2023, Sheri began pursuing her PhD in Criminology at Penn State.

 Noah, a former research assistant, completed his thesis, which is a comparative analysis of international human rights organizations' effectiveness in bringing about justice for human rights abuses in Darfur.
-In Fall 2022, Noah began pursuing his PhD in Criminal Justice at John Jay.
+In Spring 2026, Noah earned his PhD in Criminal Justice from John Jay.

 Penelope's thesis investigated the evolution of discourse around "Defund the Police," highlighting when, why, and how changes in discourse around contentious issues occur.